Asbestos Exposure Among Pipefitters and Steamfitters

 - Industrial gaskets and flange gaskets

-- Insulation block, cement, and related heat-resistant materials
+- Insulation block, cement, and other thermal materials

 Where pipefitters and steamfitters often worked